codeinthehole/django-cacheback/README.rst

 cache - which can be a significant performance boost.

-A corollary of this technique is that cache hammering can be handled simply and elegantly, avoiding sudden surges of expensive reads when a cached items becomes stale.
+A corollary of this technique is that cache hammering can be handled simply and elegantly, avoiding sudden surges of expensive reads when a cached item becomes stale.

 Do you have good docs?
 ----------------------